vasanthps/nw-test-runner/README.md

 '<B>nwpath*</B>' - The path to the nw.exe.

 '<B>ext</B>' - The extension you use for your test file name.
 Could be *.spec.js or *.test.js.

+'<B>covReport</B>' - Array of coverage reports you need to be generated

+'<B>doNotRunCoverage</B>' - This will check if coverage needs to be run for source files that have no tests

 How does it work?
 -----------------